 What Causes Lifter Tick?

 The most common causes of lifter tick include contaminated oil or not enough of it.
 Additionally, you might have used the wrong oil grade or be facing a bad lifter.
 Finally, it’s possible that the pushrod is bent, which requires replacement to fix.

 Here is a more detailed list of the common causes of lifter tick:

 1. Contaminated Oil

 The motor requires oil to ensure all of the components are properly lubricated.
-As it gets older, the lubrication breaks down, causing the engine not to run its best.
+As it gets older, the lubrication breaks down, causing the engine to not run at its best.

 It’s important that you perform regular oil changes to combat this issue.
 Additionally, change the oil filter to ensure there’s no unnecessary contamination.

 Because the oil keeps the engine lubricated, there must be enough of it inside the motor to do its job.
 If the oil levels get too low and the engine can’t run at its best, the lifters may not function properly.

 Even if the engine isn’t making noise, you must resolve the low engine oil issue promptly.
 Allowing the engine to run with the wrong amount of oil can cause serious, irreversible damage.